 That’s reflected in the music - the melancholy desert theme contrasts with the upbeat Gold Saucer theme - and perfectly captures the sadness of the prison and the lost souls who find themselves trapped there.

-Dalmasca Estersand - FINAL FANTASY XII THE ZODIAC AGE
+Dalmasca Estersand - FINAL FANTASY XII

 The sands east of the city of Rabanastre are a dangerous place at the best of times. - over-populated with threats including but not limited to - extremely hungry dinosaurs.